Minors and Options

 *You may need special permission from the instructor and/or Sauder program office to take COMM courses.

-For more information, visit Current Engineering Students - Minors and Dual Degrees
+For more information, visit Engineering Academic Services - Minors and Dual Degrees

 - You must take a minimum of 18 upper-level credits that are for credit toward a B.A. degree within the Faculty of Arts.